3manuek/3manuek/content/posts/2024-05/testcontainers-postgres.md

 ---

-Testcontainers allow you to test your code with ephemeral containers right inside your tests.
+Testcontainers allows you to test your code with _ephemeral containers_ right inside your tests.
 It provides different modules for simplifying the process, however, sometimes you many need to customize the container beyond the default parameters or it contents.